RaisinTen/RaisinTen/README.md

 - Led a team of 4 engineers to develop a C++ library with an accompanying Node.js addon to send HTTP and WebSocket requests using a fully relocatable build of libcurl
 - Created a C++ HTTP client that uses WinHTTP on Windows, NSURLSession on Apple and libsoup on GNOME - <https://github.com/RaisinTen/benoni>

+### Node.js

+#### TSC Member, Core Collaborator, Triager, October 2020 - January 2024

+- Nominated by the project community to serve as a TSC Member, Core Collaborator and Triager for my quality code contributions and valuable code reviews
+- Won the "Outstanding Contribution from a New Arrival" award as part of the JavaScriptLandia Awards at 2022's OpenJS World - <https://openjsf.org/blog/first-ever-javascriptlandia-awards-celebrate-community-leaders>
+- 36th highest contributor of C++ and JavaScript features, bug fixes and performance improvements across all subsystems of Node.js
+- Primarily known for being the lead of the "Single executable applications" Strategic Initiative, which I have initially implemented in <https://github.com/nodejs/node/pull/45038>
+- Provided 1:1 mentorship to numerous contributors and onboarded 6 collaborators
+- Contributed to other high-profile C++ and C projects like V8, libuv and OpenSSL for the betterment of Node.js

 ### Electron

 #### Governance Member, July 2022 - May 2024